rmehta125/Research_Portfolio/Miscibility/README.md

 </div>

-Within just 6 hours, the impactor core and target cores are nearly fully miscible, with the impactor and target mantles close behind.
+Within just 6 hours, the impactor core and target cores are nearly fully miscible.
+Soon after, the impactor and target mantles are as well.